arminyahya/gulp-es3-typescript/README.md

 npm i

-then
+then:

 npm run start

+then:

-then open index.html from file
+open index.html from file